Xunnamius/cli-utils/docs/src/type-aliases/ExecutionContext.md

 associated [ProgramMetadata](ProgramMetadata.md) as singular object values with their respective _full names_ as keys.

-Note that key-value pairs will always be iterated in insertion order, implying the first pair in the Map will always be the root command.
+Note that the insertion order of these entries is for all intents and purposes non-deterministic with the exception of the first entry, which will always be the root command.
+This is because Black Flag inserts entries as they are encountered while walking the filesystem. **This means you can NEVER rely on insertion order remaining consistent between OSes, filesystems, or even Node.js versions.**

+This property is used internally by Black Flag.

 ### debug

 > **debug**: `ExtendedDebugger`

-The ExtendedDebugger for the current runtime level.
+The `ExtendedDebugger` for the current runtime level.

+This property is used internally by Black Flag.

 ### state

 > **state**: `object`

 The current state of the execution environment.

+This property is used internally by Black Flag.

 #### Index Signature